Nathankoth/volaglobe-website/README.md

 1. ✅ Builds the site on every push to `main`
 2. ✅ Runs linting (if configured)
 3. ✅ Creates build artifacts
-4. ✅ Deploys to Namecheap via FTP (when secrets are configured)
+4. ✅ Deploys to shared hosting via FTP (when secrets are configured)
 5. ✅ Creates GitHub Releases with downloadable build archives

 ### Setup GitHub Secrets